Mayor Glenn F. Elliott, Jr.

 In 2012, he turned his focus to Downtown Wheeling revitalization and preservation efforts.
 In September 2013, formed Market Street Now, LLC and purchased the historic Professional Building as a multi-year preservation/renovation project.
 Vacant when acquired, the Professional Building now houses four Downtown businesses in converted office space.
-(In 2016, Market Street Now, LLC added two contiguous buildings to its footprint.)
 In 2014, Mr. Elliott was recognized by Wheeling City Council for his preservation efforts.
 In addition to managing Market Street Now, Mr. Elliott manages three other small businesses.
 In January 2015, he opened Elliott Law Offices, PLLC at the Professional Building to continue his legal practice, and in July 2019 he founded Route 40 Realty LLC to focus on commercial and residential property management in the Upper Ohio Valley.
 In December 2020, he founded Thirteen Ten, LLC to own and manage the commercial office building located at 1310 Market Street in Downtown Wheeling.

 In May, 2016, Mr. Elliott, as a first-time candidate for office, was elected to a four-year term as Mayor of the City of Wheeling.
 Under his leadership, Wheeling City Council has focused on economic development initiatives aimed at diversifying the local economy and fostering quality-of-life improvements to attract and maintain a quality workforce.
 In particular, he has championed the need for greater Downtown revitalization efforts along with enhanced walkability to help Wheeling compete against larger cities in the 21 st Century economy.
 In 2017, he worked with City Council to approve a Façade Improvement Program to provide matching funds to property owners making improvements to their Downtown properties.
-Since taking office, he has worked closely with officials from the West Virginia Division of Highways on a $10 million project to replace the existing streetscape—streets, sidewalks, signalization, and trees—on Main and Market Streets Downtown.
+Since taking office, he has worked closely with officials from the West Virginia Division of Highways on a $30 million project to replace the existing streetscape—streets, sidewalks, signalization, and trees—on Main and Market Streets Downtown.
 The engineering for this massive project is underway with construction set to begin in late 2020 or early 2021.

 Mayor Elliott has also fulfilled a campaign promise to make restoring the City’s thirty-plus neighborhood parks and playgrounds a priority.
-He has worked with City Council create a new Director of Parks and Strategic Planning position on City staff and to find funding for multiple playground replacements, with a plan to replace or repurpose the remaining installations in the years ahead.
+He has worked with City Council and local philanthropists to secure funding for multiple playground replacements, with a plan to replace or repurpose the remaining installations in the years ahead.
 As of 2020, more than two dozen park and playground updates have been completed, with a plan to finish the remaining installations in 2021.
 A current update of these important quality-of-life improvements to the City of Wheeling can be found here:

 Mayor Elliott has also sought to bring new faces to the table where municipal decisions have been made.
-Along with City Council, he has commissioned six ad hoc committees comprised of individuals and business leaders throughout the community to focus on topics such as population retention, economic development, workplace housing, waterfront enhancement, and recycling.
+Along with City Council, he has commissioned numerous ad hoc committees comprised of individuals and business leaders throughout the community to focus on topics such as population retention, economic development, workplace housing, waterfront enhancement, and recycling.

-During Mayor Elliott’s time in office, Wheeling has also been recognized as one of the fastest growing economies in West Virginia, and in 2017 was named as the 61 st best small city in America to start a business.
+During Mayor Elliott’s time in office, Wheeling has also been recognized as one of the fastest growing economies in West Virginia, and in 2017 was named as the 61st best small city in America to start a business.
 In November 2018, the Wheeling metropolitan area was recognized by Bloomberg News as #5 in the nation for per capita personal income growth over the prior three years (at a remarkable rate of 8.9%).
 In addition, since 2016, the City of Wheeling has been featured in national news stories by Reuters, National Public Radio, the New York Times, Pro Publica, and others.
 In July 2017, Mayor Elliott was appointed to the Board of Directors of the West Virginia Affordable Housing Trust Fund by Governor Jim Justice, and in February 2020, Governor Justice appointed Mayor Elliott to the West Virginia Complete Streets Advisory Board.
 In November 2018, Mayor Elliott was named WV Living's "Best Mayor" as part of its annual "Best of West Virginia" list.

 Mr. Elliott serves of the boards of the following entities: